 Common technology services designed for business continuity consist of cloud data backups, cloud-based disaster recovery as a service (DRaaS) for infrastructure outages, and managed security plans that protect against increasingly sophisticated cyber-attacks.
 We implement these and work on them with you to ensure that you are prepared for the worst, so that you can bounce back like the best.

 Our approach to business continuity is comprised of three main steps:

 Business Impact Analysis

-This will reveal what data and functions your organisation cannot survive without.
-It will also show how long you can survive whilst being down, in other words, what period of downtime is acceptable.
+This will reveal the data and functions your organisation cannot survive without.
+It will also show how long you can survive whilst down —in other words— what period of downtime is acceptable.

 This will identify potential points of failure.
 For example, if your data is stored in only one location and that location fails, you’ll lose your data.
-Or, if your entire network relies on critical hardware, what happens in case it goes bang?
+Or, if your entire network relies on critical hardware, what happens when it goes bang?

 Manage Your Risks

 Once you’ve identified the risks, you must manage them.
-Do you want the data to live in-house, in a highly redundant data centre facility or maybe both?
-Ensure that your data is regularly backed up and test your ability to recover from a disaster but running scheduled tests.
+Do you want the data to live in-house, in a highly redundant data centre facility, or maybe both?
+Ensure that your data is regularly backed up and test your ability to recover from a disaster by running scheduled tests.